Letting Go of Toys

 Keeping Toys for Future Grandchildren

-But does it make sense to keep old toys that my children have outgrown?
+What childhood things should I keep?
+Does it make sense to keep old toys that my children have outgrown?
 I dream of becoming a grandmother, but my nine-year-old has told me on more than one occasion that he “won’t be having children.”

 Do I want to hold on to a box of toys that might move sixty miles, only never to see the light of day again?
 Deep inside, I know it makes zero sense, but when I think back on my mom’s Tiny Tears doll, my heart urges me to hold on.